Advertisement

 Unhealthy Diet

-Those chips, burgers or sweets are doing you no favors after a high-pressure day.
+Eating too much sugar, saturated fat, and salt may seem like a good idea at the time, when you’re stressed out.
+But it’s important to remember that the feeling of comfort is fleeting, and can lead to health problems over the long term.
 “Lots of people use food to numb stress, which also impedes our ability to cope with it,” says Dr. Durvasula.
-She adds that feeling unhealthy in itself is stressful, so you only add to it by making poor food choices.
+She adds that feeling unhealthy in itself is stressful, and you can add to it by regularly choosing certain foods.

 woman watching movie on laptop on her couch